 Local Disciplinary Practices

-When teaching children, there is almost never going to be a time when every single student is perfectly behaved.
+When teaching children, there is almost never going to be a time when every single student perfectly behaves.
 Because of their naturally rambunctious personalities, or occasionally even intentional maliciousness towards the teacher or other students, there will be those unavoidable moments where one or two students can interrupt the learning environment for everyone present.
 Obviously, in the interest of education, this cannot be allowed to go on for long.
 But you have to remember that the way you would otherwise choose to deal with disruptive students is not necessarily how the organization employing you chooses to deal with them.

 Every country and every institution will have an enormous number of creative (sometimes downright unfathomable) ways of instilling discipline.
 As their employee, you are usually not in a position to argue with these policies.
 If you are not comfortable endorsing or following through with these discipline practices, you need to be very careful about who you agree to work for.